hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 1. **Agent Name**

-   When the agent was created, the name here is the username chosen for this agent.
+   When the agent was created, the username field for agent is shown here in this name column.
+You can find the agent name by using the search feature available here.

 2. **Avg.
 First Response Time** (FRT)

-    FRT here is same as defined above in Time stats.
-Just the change being, this metric is for the single agent.
-And the metric above is on a Team level.
+    FRT here in the agent table is same as defined above in `Time stats` section.
+However, this metric is for a single agent.
+And the metric above in `Time stats` section is on a Team level.

 2. **Avg.
 Response Time** (RT)

-    Response Time here is same as defined above in Time stats.
+    Response Time (RT) is same as defined above in `Time stats` section.
 Just the change being, this metric is for the single agent.
 And the metric above is on a Team level.

+> Note that FRT and response time metrics shown here for agents and team both include the queue time i.e. the time when the chat was in queue (pending) state.
+This response time value thus gives us the total time taken to respond to the user.

 3. **Avg.
 Resolution Time**

     Resolution Time here is same as defined above in Time stats.
 Just the change being, this metric is for the single agent.
 And the metric above is on a Team level.

+> Note that resolution time metrics shown here for agents and team both include the wait time i.e. the time when the chat was in waiting state.
+This resolution time value thus gives us the total time taken to handle a user chat end to end.

 4. **Chats received**